miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 ---

-Me: Can you explain to me Pyton's WSGI and now ASGI?
+**Me**: Can you explain to me Pyton's WSGI and now ASGI?
 And what's uvicorn, and what did it replace, and why is it suddenly now so popular?
 And for that matter, what's Starlette, and what happened to Flask?